thecodersguilduk/tcg_site/site/blog/learn-web-and-app-development-with-the-jamstack.md

 ## Course Details

-### When will the boot camps run?
+### When will the bootcamps run?

-* The boot camps will run between January 2021 and March 2021
+* The bootcamps will run between January 2021 and March 2021
-* Each boot camp lasts 12 weeks, and is part-time (roughly between 8 and 16 hours per week on average)
+* Each bootcamp lasts 12 weeks, and is part-time (roughly between 8 and 16 hours per week on average)

 ### Where will they be held?

-* These boot camps will be delivered entirely remotely, helping you continue to learn and develop despite the restrictions of lockdown
+* These bootcamps will be delivered entirely remotely, helping you continue to learn and develop despite the restrictions of lockdown
 * We will hold a mixture of instructor-led seminars, interactive group training sessions, more general webinars, and work to do in your own time

 ### How will you take part?